srimenon/SAFE-Py/README.md

-# SAFEPy Programmable Query Application
+# SAFEPy
-This repository contains the SAFEPy Programmable Query Application for querying the CAROL database hosted by the National Transportation Safety Board.
+This repository contains the SAFEPy Programmable Query Application for querying the National Transportation Safety Board investigations database.
+This was developed by Gage Broberg, Wyatt McGinnis, Srihari Menon and Prof Nancy Currie-Gregg from the Systems Analysis & Functional Evaluation Laboratory (SAFELab) at Texas A&M University.
+This tool is open-source and free-to-use.
+Please reference our publication when you do!

 ## Implementation
 The application is contained in a single python file `SAFEPy.py` and can be added using the standard python `import`.
 The module itself contains the `CAROLQuery` class, which is used by the application to interact with the CAROL database, along with the standard `query` function, which takes in a set of rules to query CAROL with.